 While they are a good product, impulse ear plugs do not provide a very high level of protection overall (Noise Reduction Rating of 25 for passive protection, slightly less for noise activated protection).
-With that in mind they aren’t the best form of hunting ear protection if you’ll be spending a lot of time at an indoor shooting range or shooting short barreled rifles.
+With that in mind, they aren’t the best form of hunting ear protection if you’ll be spending a lot of time at an indoor shooting range or shooting short barreled rifles.

 However, they are a pretty good choice for protecting your hearing while hunting if you’re on a budget.

-Buy your own set of impulse ear plugs here.
+Buy your own Impulse Ear Plugs here.

 For those that want to spend a little more money for a significant increase in performance in a set of hunting ear protection, you should really consider a set of over-the-head electronic ear muffs.
-Howard Leight makes a couple sets of excellent electronic earmuffs (the Impact Sport pictured above and the Impact Pro pictured below).
+Howard Leight makes two sets of excellent electronic earmuffs (the Impact Sport pictured above and the Impact Pro pictured below).
 They are slightly more expensive than ear plugs or regular ear muffs, but they are still pretty reasonably priced and provide excellent performance by blocking loud noises and amplifying all other sounds.

 So, not only will they protect your hearing, but they actually improve it as well.
 Since they provide hearing enhancement, this makes them ideal choices for hunting ear muffs.